dicama/dicama/README.md

   ___

 ### How to contribute
 We are a group of curious thinkers and makers with the goal to build an open-source ecosystem for cancer management.
-Our framwork is designed to be community-driven and modular.
+Our framework is designed to be community-driven and modular.
 Therefore, we provide templating for coders and non-coders alike.
 Be part by contributing modules to our DiCaMa Application MONK.
 To make it easy for you to start right away, use our lowcode scripting language #monkykong (see <a href="https://github.com/dicama/monk-modules">Monk Modules</a>).
 Please check our <a href="https://github.com/dicama/monk-modules/blob/main/LICENSE">Contribution Guidelines</a> before starting with your first module.

 ### Our modular framework